jiritobolka/jiritobolka.github.io/_posts/2014-08-04-get-the-data-from-gooddata-platform.md

 {% endhighlight %}

-You have successfully extracted the data from GoodData Platform and now having all data in the browser, you are able to use the D3.js (or any other viz framework) to draw the custom visualization.
-The structure that is being returned by the `getData()` method is an object.
+You have successfully extracted the data from GoodData Platform and now have all data that you have specified in the browser.
+You can now use the D3.js (or any other viz framework) to create the custom visualization.
+The structure that the `getData()` method returns to you is an object.
 This object contains of two arrays:

 - headers: array of objects with header information and data
 - rawData: array with the data for each row
 - isLoaded: parameter that you can check for better handling (true/false)

 ![Data Object Structure](/images/posts/data-object.png)

-Basically, it is up to you how to process the data that are extracted from the GoodData Platform with the SDK.
-Anyway, we will show you multiple examples to inspire you.
+Perfect.
+Your data is extracted from the GoodData Platform with the SDK, and now it's up to you how you transform it.
+We have created [multiple examples](link-to-examples) to inspire you.